 - 1. Log in to the JSS with a web browser. - 2.
 In the top-right corner of the page, click Settings 🐼 . - 3.
-Click Global Management.
-On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+Click Global Management. - 4.
 Click GSX Connection 🚨 . - 5.
 Click Edit. - Select Enable Connection to GSX.
 Note: This and some of the other settings on this pane may already be configured if the JSS was used to generate a CSR. - 7.
 Enter the username and account number for the GSX account. - 8.
-Configure the region and URI settings as needed.
+Configure the region and URI settings as needed. - 9.
+Select Certificate-based Authentication and click Upload.

-- 9. Select Certificate-based Authentication and click Upload. - 10.
-Follow the onscreen instructions to upload the Apple certificate (.pem or .p12).
+10. Follow the onscreen instructions to upload the Apple certificate (.pem or .p12).